Emergency Notification Systems

 During emergency situations on or near campus, Azusa Pacific will use a mass emergency notification system to provide students, faculty, and staff critical notification updates and instructions via text message, email, and voicemail.

-This system allows APU administrators, Campus Safety, and the university’s Incident Command Team to rapidly communicate with the entire campus population during a major event, providing real-time emergency alerts and instructions for the community.
+This system allows APU administrators, Campus Safety, and the university’s Critical Incident Response Team to rapidly communicate with the entire campus population during a major event, providing real-time emergency alerts and instructions for the community.

 Updating Your Information